 New Maker Yards is a Get Living neighbourhood within Middlewood Locks, a canalside neighbourhood between Salford and Manchester city centres.
 After asking residents what causes were most important to them, Get Living’s New Maker Yards team has been supporting Mind in Salford and donated over £5,000.

 Showing their support for the challenge, Naomi Evans, communications lead at Mind in Salford, added: “This is going to be a tough physical challenge even considering Jared’s fitness level!
 We’re so grateful for the support at a time when we’re trying to support our local community through the latest lockdown.”

 * To enter the prize draw, participants will be asked to screenshot confirmation of their donation on Jared’s JustGiving account, and share on their Instagram Stories tagging all three accounts: @mind_in_salford, @berndtjared and @newmakeryards.

 Competition will close on Wednesday 24 March with one winner chosen at random and announced on Friday 26 March.
 Winner will receive four 1:1 one-hour sessions with Jared to take place at New Maker Yards.
 Must be booked before 21 September.
-Get Living’s standard T&Cs apply.
+Get Living’s standard terms and conditions apply.